webix-hub/docs/data/api/treerenderstack_render.md

 =============

-@short: returns html element of item by item id
+@short: returns html element of item by item's id

 @params: